Monday, August 23, 2010

 Never let a man who doesn't respect himself or you have influence on your life.
 You tough it out and you demand only the best because you are the best thing any God fearing man could ever want in his life to be his wife and the mother of his children.
 Do not settle.

 Religion & Politics - If you don't like confrontation, arguments or strong points of view, then it's always a good rule of thumb to keep discussions and debates about politics and religion in your home.
-It's now what church you go to, what book(s) you read, or what you talk about with others, it's how you live your life, day in and day out that shows others your beliefs.
+It's not what church you go to, what book(s) you read, or what you talk about with others, it's how you live your life, day in and day out that shows others your beliefs.
 Do for yourself but always lend a helping hand, a meal, or a moment of your time to those who need it most.

 Christmas - If you celebrate Christmas, be sure to sing Happy Birthday to baby Jesus on Christmas.
 Candle in the pie or dessert is optional but always fun too!
 Also, if you go to church on Christmas or Christmas Eve go for the service with the music and kids choir.
 Gingerbread house making and decorating is a family tradition, don't forget about it and if you're feeling really adventurous, the family ravioli recipe is a Christmas tradition too.